Manu-shukla/yelp-camp-refactored/readme.md

 - From the project's root directory in the terminal run `npm i -S node-geocoder && npm uninstall geocoder`
 	- Note: We're replacing the geocoder package that I used in my Google maps tutorial with another one that allows us to use async + await, if you don't know what async + await is then take a moment to watch [this tutorial](https://www.youtube.com/watch?v=568g8hxJJp4)
-- If you've been following along with all of my tutorial then your /campgrounds POST route code will look something like this:
+- If you've been following along with all of my tutorials then your /campgrounds POST route code will look something like this:

 ```JS
 //CREATE - add new campground to DB